 One of the most overwhelming places to visit and the world’s busiest street corner, Shibuya Crossing is best photographed from above.
 When in Tokyo, you’re likely to stumble across this area when sightseeing or heading for the train.
 Use a slow shutter speed and tripod to capture pedestrians in motion.
 This technique works well day or night.
 Check out Evgeny's awesome Tokyo-inspired Luminar presets.

+This is the next destination when you are searching to photography beautiful places.
 Hop in the car for a road trip north from L.A. you’ll never forget.
-See the rugged stretch of Central California coast and prepare to be amazed by fairytale views.
+See the rugged stretch of the Central California coast and prepare to be amazed by fairytale views.
 Bixby Creek Bridge is one of the most photographed bridges in California, and we can see why.
 Stop at a vista point a mile or so south for pictures at sunset.
 Bixby Bridge is wondrously impressive from afar.

 Hike the 15th-century Inca citadel with two essentials: lots of water and a wide-angle lens.
 For a unique view of this UNESCO World Heritage Site, arrive to Cusco early in the morning and climb Huayna Picchu, the steep hill behind Machu Picchu (there are ropes to help you along the way).

 Are you looking for the best places for photography?
 An incredible creation of nature and an iconic landmark of Arizona in the United States, Antelope Canyon is a famous mystical place in the form of long crevasses in red and yellow sandstone rocks.
 Amazing views inside the canyon open up during the rare moments when the sun is at its zenith and its rays hit the crevice, and then the canyon begins to play with new, unusual colors.
 So, it can amaze you.